 It’s believed that only 10 coins of this kind actually exist to this day.
-On auction at Dix Noonan Webb’s auction, taking place December 12-13, it is estimated to be valued around £7000 to £8000.
+Auctioned at Dix Noonan Webb’s auction in December 2016, it was estimated to be valued around £7000 to £8000.

-It’s not likely, but if you have one of these unusual, yet fairly plain looking coins lying around then now is the time to unleash it as it could have some real value behind it.
+It’s not likely, but if you have one of these lying around then now is the time to unleash it.
+It could have some real value behind it.

 This year saw one of the only four 1933 pennies in existence to sell at a world record price of £72,000.

-Now, obviously this won’t be coming your way from a cash register any time soon… or ever, but seeing how much it sold for must make the owners of the other three pennies quite interested to shift it.
+Now, obviously this won’t be coming your way from a cash register any time soon… or ever.
+But, seeing how much it sold for must make the owners of the others interested to shift it.
 Surely?!